FredericoMetelo/peersim-environment/README.md

   and $P_{overload, l} =  \frac{max(0, \lamba_i - (Q_{i, max} - Q'_i))}{\lamba_i }$, where $\lamba_i$ is the task arrival rate of the poisson proccess governing task arrival
   $Q'_i$ is the state of the queue at node i after taking action a ($Q'_i = min(max(0 - Q_i - \bar{\mu^i}) + w^i, Q_{i, max})$, this means that the next queue state considers the number of tasks proccessed and is capped by the maximum number of tasks in the queue.)
 <a name="NetworkTopology"></a>

 ### The Network Topology
-In the network used in the paper, the nodes all can access each other directly and are distributed in a 100x100m area.
-<a name="RESTAPI"></a>
+The network we use is static and defined when the simulation is created.
+The nodes will be able to communicate with any node within a circle around it which we call its neighbourhood, the size of the neighbourhood is defined in the configurations.

+The nodes can't communicate with any nodes outside its neighbourhood.
+Although we allow direct communication to the clients.

+TODO: Confirm if this behaviour is acceptable, otherwise, I'll implement a multi-hop mechanism.

 ### REST API
 To allow receiving instructions from the model in python we wrap the simulator in a simple REST API built on top of a Spring Server.
 The API has provides two endpoints:

-- GET: http://localhost:8080/state - This endpoint will return the state of the simulation at request time.
+- GET: http://localhost:8080/state - This endpoint will return the list of states with the state of every controller in the simulation at request time.
-- POST: http://localhost:8080/action -  This endpoint will send the offloading action specified in the body of the request to the simulator. and send the reward of taking the action in the response.
+- POST: http://localhost:8080/action -  This endpoint will send a list of the offloading instructions  each of the agents picked to the simulator. and returns a set of information complementary to the state, for purposes of computing the reward.

 <a name="Quickstart"></a>
 # Quickstart